Life Coach Marketing: 8 Proven Strategies to Grow from Zero to 6 Figures

 You can also create a book by transcribing and repurposing your videos.
 Perhaps you can hire a ghostwriter if writing is not your thing.
 No matter how you decide to do it, this will have a huge impact on your reputation and your reach.
 So it’s worthwhile.

-Life coach marketing strategy 6: Pay-Per-Click Adverts (PPC Ads)
+6: Pay-Per-Click Adverts (PPC Ads) for Life Coaches

 Pay per click adverts (PPC) come in many shapes or forms.
 You can use Facebook ads, LinkedIn ads, Pinterest ads, google ads, yahoo ads – so how do you know which ones are right for you?
 As a life coach, you’ll probably start by dipping your toe first.
 If you plan to grow to coach groups later, it is likely not something you can avoid.